 - Personal Protection

-A written Health and Safety Program is also essential to prevent exposures and regular evaluate the effectiveness of controls.
+A written Health and Safety Program is also essential to prevent exposures and regularly evaluate the effectiveness of controls.

-Qualified Certified Industrial Hygienist (CIH) must be an integral part of the Program efforts and evaluation of the physical workplace.
+A Certified Industrial Hygienist (CIH) is an integral part of the program efforts and has the official title in physical workplace evaluations.

-National organizations such as the American Industrial Hygiene Association (AIHA) are a valuable resource of qualified personnel, training, education, laboratory accreditation and regulatory assistance.
+Multiple national organizations, such as the American Industrial Hygiene Association (AIHA), are a valuable resource for finding qualified personnel, training, education, laboratory accreditation, and regulatory assistance.

-We have Certified Industrial Hygienists and industrial hygiene field personnel who can address every aspect of a working environment to identify health risks, evaluate the exposures, identify corrective measures, ventilation, develop written protocols, and assist in regulatory compliance.
-Feel free to contact us at 1-800-344-4414 or email@example.com.
+Are you looking to get an industrial hygiene survey?
+We have Certified Industrial Hygienists and industrial hygiene field personnel.
+They can address every aspect of a working environment to identify health risks, evaluate any exposures, identify corrective measures, evaluate ventilation, develop written protocols, and assist in regulatory compliance.
+Feel free to contact us at 973-366-4660 or firstname.lastname@example.org.

-Our primary service areas for Industrial Hygiene Surveys are: NJ, NY, NYC, PA, CT, DE, (Boston) MA, RI, Wash DC, WI, MD, MI, (Chicago) IL, VA, IN, (Atlanta) GA, AL, NC, SC, TN, (Dallas, Fort Worth) TX, OK, DC, AR, we can service most other areas of the U.S. but with some added travel charges.
+Our primary service areas for Industrial Hygiene Surveys are New Jersey NJ, New York NY, (New York City), Pennsylvania PA, Connecticut CT, Delaware DE, Massachusetts, (Boston) MA, Rhode Island RI, Washington DC, Wisconsin WI, Maryland MD, Michigan MI, Illinois (Chicago) IL, Virginia VA, Indiana IN, Georgia (Atlanta) GA, Alabama AL, North Carolina NC, South Carolina SC, Tennessee TN, Texas (Dallas, Ft Worth) TX, Oklahoma OK, DC, Arkansas AR, Florida FL.
+We can service most other areas of the U.S. but additional travel charges will be applied.